020 88309782

 • 80 / 100 grit

 Sandpaper and sanding equipmentYou should take into consideration the condition of your wooden floor while choosing the grit of the floor sanding paper to start with.
-For wooden floors in poor condition with many scratches, bad level, uneven surface, which have not been sanded before, the coarsest grit abrasive is the most appropriate to start with.
+For wooden floors in poor condition with many scratches, bad level, and uneven surfaces, which have not been sanded before, the coarsest grit abrasive is the most appropriate to start with.
 That would be 24 grit sanding paper.

-For wooden floors in a good condition, which have been sanded before, 40 grit or 60 grit sanding paper might prove a better choice.
+For wooden floors in good condition, which have been sanded before, 40 grit or 60 grit sanding paper might prove a better choice.

-Most timber species used for flooring can be finished in 80 or 100 grit and screen buffing will follow of grits 120, 150 or 180 - depending on the softness of the timber.
+Most timber species used for flooring can be finished in 80 or 100 grit and screen buffing will follow grits 120, 150 or 180 - depending on the softness of the timber.

 When you sand, you first use coarser grits for rough sanding and progressively move to higher ones.
 A coarse grit will be very aggressive but will also leave scratches.
 Those flaws will be eliminated by the higher grit sandpapers which in turn will also leave marks until this is no longer a problem.
 It is entirely possible to simply use the highest grid sandpaper available but this will both costly, ineffective and time-consuming.
 Skipping grits is a very bad idea because it will leave dents and scratches.
 The transition must be smooth or your floor won’t be.